andygup/earthquake-heatmap-layer/README.md

 - Break up large GeoJSON file into pieces based on number of threads.
 One chunk per thread.
 - Push each chunk to a thread asynchronously
 - Do processing on the thread and return individual results
-- When all threads have completed concatenate all results and return single Esri JSON Object.
+- Concatenate all results and return single Esri JSON Object.